Forum Foundation

 How does Forum Foundation spend its money?

 Forum Foundation directs 90% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+This exceeds the 65% industry benchmark.

 Are donations to Forum Foundation tax-deductible?